foxonom/core/docs/Headzoo-Core-ErrorHandler.md

 Returns the last generated exception

 Generally used by the error callbacks, this method returns an exception instance which describes the error that was handled.
+Returns null when an error has not been handled.
 ```php
 public Exception|null Headzoo\Core\ErrorHandler::getLastError()
 ```